HaishinKit/HaishinKit.kt/README.md

 ### Gradle dependency
 **JitPack**
-- A common mistake is trying to use implementation 'com.github.shogo4405.**HaishinKit.kt**', which does not work.
-The correct form is implementation 'com.github.shogo4405.**HaishinKit~kt**'.
+- A common mistake is trying to use implementation 'com.github.HaishinKit.**HaishinKit.kt**', which does not work.
+The correct form is implementation 'com.github.HaishinKit.**HaishinKit~kt**'.
 - In older versions, there may be cases where Jetpack is not supported.
 If it's not available, please give up and use the latest version.
 ```
 allprojects {